rayrlam/testing-playground/README.md

 Together, these frameworks enable a robust test-first workflow that covers frontend and backend aspects of the To-Do app.

+# Next Testing

+The `next-testing` submodule within the testing-playground repository is focused on demonstrating modern development practices for Next.js applications.
+This project aims to showcase the latest features of Next.js 15 while building a simple app.

 # License